mislav/movieapp/readme.md

   - TMDb
   - Rotten Tomatoes
   - Twitter
-  - Facebook

-To get the keys, you either need to register an API account with each of these services and configure them in `config/settings.local.yml`, or you can [ask Mislav nicely](mailto:mislav.marohnic@gmail.com) for ones that we use in production.
+To get the keys, you either need to register an API account with each of these services and configure them in `config/settings.local.yml`, or you can ask Mislav for ones that we use in production.